dariashcherbakovaaa/dariashcherbakovaaa/README.md

 ### Hi/Hey/Buongiorno✌️

 I'm Daria (Dasha), Data Science for Econimics student at La Statale with a strong background in Social & Marketing research.
+This page is dedicated to my experience in Data Analysis with R, Python

 [****Here****](https://github.com/dariashcherbakovaaa/MA_DSE_Unimi) you can find completed projects during my Master's degree at La Statale (Unimi)